Mind's Time

 “I’m coming,” he sobbed.
 With each step the sinking realization that he could not reach her in time.

-The ringing in his ears subsided and he was standing again, clenching the clock in a white hospital ward.
-Doctors and nurses in blue scrubs rushed around him, almost unaware of his presence.
+The ringing in his ears subsided.
+He stood, clenching the clock in a white hospital ward.
+Doctors and nurses in blue scrubs rushed around him, unaware of his presence.

-Dariush headed in the indicated direction.
-Rounding a corner a little girl in a white shirt and pink shorts peeked from a room at the far end.
-She waved at him before disappearing through the doorway.
+Dariush rushed around the corner.
+A little girl in a white shirt and pink shorts peeked from a room at the far end.
+She waved at him and disappeared through the doorway.

-The hall warped and expanded as though it had a boundless length.
+The hall warped and expanded to boundless length.
 Hours passed as he ran past countless rooms until he slid through the door.

 Maryam lay in a hospital bed.
 Streaks of blood matted her long black hair.
 A nurse placed a sheet over her cold, broken body and a doctor with sad eyes shook his head and frowned at him.
 Dariush collapsed to his knees.